wendyli-repos/wendyli-repos.github.io/_posts/2021-01-31-A-Book-A-Day-Trial.md

 # The booklist to complete

 * 2021-02-01: AI Superpowers (2018) by Kai-fu LEE, finished by Chinese version audiobook
-* 2021-02-02: Human Compatible (2019) by Stuart J. Russell, finished by blinkist
+* 2021-02-02: Human Compatible (2019) by Stuart J. Russell
+* 2021-02-03: The Grid (2016) by Gretchen Bakke
+* 2021-02-04: The Economic Singularity: Artificial Intelligence and the death of capitalism (2016) by Calum Chace
+* 2021-02-05: Leadership by Algorithm: Who Leads and Who Follows in the AI Era?
+(2020) by David De Cremer
+* 2021-02-06: Architects of Intelligence: The Truth about AI from the People Building it (2016) by Martin Ford
+* 2021-02-07: Superhuman Innovation Transforming Business with Artificial Intelligence (2019) Chris Duffey